Purchasing Commercial Hunting Territories

 This is more than just an ecological issue.
-It’s also an ethical issue.
-Hunting these magnificent animals for entertainment and profit is wrong.
+It is an ethical issue.
+Hunting these magnificent animals for entertainment and profit is just plain wrong.

 Throughout this vast area, people armed only with cameras can find grizzlies feeding on spring sedges or wolf pups playing in tidal mud flats.
 The apprehensions of the past – when fears that the next set of watchful eyes were behind a hunting scope – are now gone.

-In 2012, Raincoast secured a second hunting territory – the primary place in the world where spirit bears (a white coloured black bear) roam.
-Despite a restriction on killing spirit bears, trophy hunting of black bears – that carry the recessive gene that causes the white coat – is allowed.
-Our purchase not only protects one of the rarest bears in the world, it safeguards the genetically unique rainforest wolves we have studied for a decade.
-This new 3,500 km2 license lies
+In 2012, working with our First Nation partners, Raincoast secured a second hunting license– the primary place where spirit bears (a white coloured black bear), roam.
+Despite a restriction on killing spirit bears, killing black bears – that carry the recessive gene that causes the white coat – is allowed.
+In 2016, we secured a third territory in the Upper Klinaklini watershed.
+In 2018, we secured the Nadeea tenure covering large mainland watersheds near Klemtu.
+In 2020, we secured the Kitlope tenure in Haisla territory.

 Raincoast, and our First Nations partners, have acquired commercial trophy hunting rights in over 35,000 square kilometres of BC’s Great Bear Rainforest.
 Our long-term goal is to secure the hunting territories in the entire Great Bear Rainforest.
 We now stand poised to complete the job.